cbrownstein-lambda/lambda-docs-mkdocs/docs/education/large-language-models/how-to-serve-the-llama-3.1-8b-and-70b-models-using-lambda-cloud-on-demand-instances.md

 {"id":"cmpl-d3a33498b5d74d9ea09a7c256733b8df","object":"text_completion","created":
 ```

-{% hint style="success" %}
+!!! tip

     You can make the output more human-readable using jq.
 To do this, first install jq by running:

 ```bash
 sudo apt update && sudo apt install -y jq